thoughtspot/thoughtspot.github.io/_admin/troubleshooting/set-timezone.md

 ---
 ThoughtSpot comes configured with the timezone where it is to be installed.
 Data is imported based on the timezone of the node from which `tsload` or `tql` is run.
-To see the timezone your ThoughtSpot node is running under, log into the server as the `thoughtspot` user and run the `date` command:
+To see the timezone your ThoughtSpot node is running under, log in to the server as the `thoughtspot` user and run the `date` command:

 ```